sfm2686/RMSA/README.md

 3. Consider the authority for viewing reports according to the user allowed groups and role.

-## Installation Instructions
+## Running the Application
 This project was developed in Python-flask for the web application and Mysql relational database for data storage.
-To install and run the application locally, follow the steps below.
+T run the application locally, follow the steps below.

 1. Ensure you have the following installed on your system:
   - `Mysql 8.0`
   - `Python 3.7`
   - Python 3 `Pip 20.0`
 2. Install project dependencies in a Python virtual environment:
-  - Using `pip`, install `virtualenv`, (assuming `python` here is pointing to your Python 3 executable, otherwise you probably can use `python3` instead):
+  - Using `pip`, install `virtualenv`, (assuming `pip` here is pointing to your Python 3's pip executable, otherwise you probably can use `pip3` instead):
     ```
     $ pip install virtualenv
     ```
-  - Create a new virtual environment using `virtualenv`, (assuming `python` here is pointing to your Python 3 executable, otherwise you probably can use `python3` instead):
+  - Create a new virtual environment using `virtualenv` called `venv`, (assuming `python` here is pointing to your Python 3 executable, otherwise you probably can use `python3` instead):
     ```
     $ python -m virtualenv venv
     ```
-  - Activate the newly made virtual environment:
+  - Activate the virtual environment:
     ```
     $ . venv/bin/activates
     ```
   - Install project dependencies in the virtual environment:
     ```
-    $ pip install -r requirements.txt
+    (venv)$ pip install -r requirements.txt
     ```
 3. Create and seed the database:
   - The `create_and_seed_db.py` script recreates the database and seeds it with dummy data.
-The script generates data for every table in the database, including users, roles, dummy groups, dummy files and dummy reports.
-The default admin in the system has the username of `sultanmira` and password `adminadmin`.
-Other users in the system have their password the same as their usernames.
+The script generates data for every table in the database, including users, roles, dummy groups, dummy files and dummy reports along with randomized relationships between entities
+  - The default auto-generated admin user in the system has the username of `sultanmira` and password `adminadmin`.
+    Other auto-generated users by the script have their password the same as their usernames
   - The script takes two command-line arguments, `nreports` and `nfiles` representing the number of reports and files to be generated respectively.
-If no arguments are passed, the default values are `1000` reports and `600` files.
+If no arguments are passed, the default values are `1000` reports and `600` files
   - To run the script:
     ```
-    $ python create_and_seed_db.py 1000 600
+    (venv)$ python create_and_seed_db.py 1000 600
     ```
 4. Run the application:
   ```
-  $ python app.py
+  (venv)$ python app.py
   ```

-Assumptions:
+5. Open the application in a web browser using the url: `http://127.0.0.1:5000/`

+## Assumptions and Impacts:
+This section mentions the assumptions the developer had at the time of development when facing unclear requirements and the impacts those assumptions had on the system.

+#### Assumption #1
-- Admins can see all groups in the system even the ones they dont belong to
+Admins can see all groups in the system even the ones they dont belong to.
+##### Impact
+Admins are able to perform CRUD operations on all groups in the system.

+#### Assumption #2
-- Typically, files related to reports will be unique (different reports will not typically have the same files)
+Typically, files related to reports will be unique (each file will belong to one report only)
+##### Impact
+This assumption directly impacted the relationship in the database between the `reports` and `files` tables.
+Because of this assumption the relationship was modeled to be M-1 instead of M-M, which would have required a junction table linking reports and files to be achieved.

+#### Assumption #3
-- Typically, reports will be unique across the entire system (different groups will not have the same reports) and each report belongs to one group only
+Typically, reports will be unique across the entire system (different groups will not have the same reports) and each report belongs to one group only.
+##### Impact
+This assumption had the same impact as Assumption #2 but on the relationship between the `reports` table and the `groups_table`.

+#### Assumption #4
-- Tags, roles and file types(media types) are predefined in the system and dont support CRUD operations
+Tags, roles and file types(media types) are predefined in the system and dont support CRUD operations.
+##### Impact
+The database has to be seeded with initial reference information and for media types, the enum class has to be hard-coded.

+## Future Improvements
+This section mentions the improvements and enhancements I would implement in the application in the future.
+1. Utilize docker and docker-compose for each the flask application and the database to make deployment easier
+2. Enhance the UI and UX of the application by including a front-end framework such as Reactjs or Vuejs and implement more specific error messages and front-end validation
+3. Factor out the repeated logic to helper functions or other modules
+4. Break `views.py` into a number of smaller files for better maintainability and readability
+5. Utilize `Flask-wtf` forms instead of raw html